A low-cost plasma source aimed for medical applications using Ar as the working gas: Results and discussion

 \subsection{Water treatment results}

-In this section are presented the results obtained when water samples were exposed to Direct and Indirect plasma treatment.
-The results of UV-Vis analyses of plasma treated water (PTW) samples are shown in Fig.~\ref{uvVizAll}.
-All the samples in Fig.~\ref{uvVizAll} were exposed to plasma treatment for 3 minutes.
-In (a) the absorption spectra of all treated samples are presented.
-In (b), the total absorbance ($A_{Tot}$ = area under the curve for each sample in (a)) is plotted as a function of the outlet to water distance ($h_w$), comparing the Direct and Indirect operating conditions.
+In this section, the results obtained when water samples were exposed to Direct and Indirect plasma treatment are presented.
+The results of UV-Vis analyses of plasma-treated water (PTW) samples are shown in Fig.~\ref{uvVizAll}.
+All the samples in Fig.~\ref{uvVizAll} were exposed to plasma for 3 minutes.
+In Fig.~\ref{uvVizAll}(a), the absorption spectra of all treated samples are presented.
+In Fig.~\ref{uvVizAll}(b), the total absorbance ($A_{Tot}$ = area under the curve for each sample in Fig.~\ref{uvVizAll}(a) is plotted as a function of the outlet to water distance ($h_w$), comparing the Direct and Indirect operating conditions.
 The total absorbance of a water sample is related to the amount of RONS retained by the sample after plasma exposure.
 From Fig.~\ref{uvVizAll}(b) it can be seen that the $A_{Tot}$ values are higher in the Direct case for shorter $h_w$ values ($h_w < $ 20 mm).
-However, as $h_w$ increases, the $A_{Tot}$ values for the Indirect configuration becomes higher than the ones for the Direct case, reaching a plateau after $h_w >$ 20 mm. $A_{Tot}$ presents a decreasing trend as $h_w$ increases for the Direct configuration.
+However, as $h_w$ increases, the $A_{Tot}$ values for the Indirect configuration become higher than the ones for the Direct case, reaching a plateau after $h_w > $ 20 mm. {Referencing {Figures/Fig.~\ref{intVsh}}, It is evident that the Indirect plasma configuration does not yield a plateau in the production of gas-phase reactive species for axial distances $h_w > $ 20 mm, indicating a variation in species generation beyond this point.
+This apparent discrepancy occurs because the OES measurements were spatially constrained, permitting analysis only within a limited region of the plasma jet.
+Conversely, the water samples exposed to plasma treatment are capable of accumulating and retaining reactive species generated along the entire plasma column.
+This kind of ``accumulation effect'' likely results in the saturation of RONS absorbed within the treated aqueous medium, thereby accounting for the observed differences.
+Regarding the direct configuration, $A_{Tot}$ presents a decreasing trend as $h_w$ increases.}